cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

     20230823:16:17:41:004530 gpstate:mdw:gpadmin-[INFO]:-----------------------------------------------------
     ```

 - Check the status of a cluster by querying the `gp_segment_configuration` system table.
-The `gp_segment_configuration` table displays the "master instance" knowledge about the state of the cluster.
+The `gp_segment_configuration` table displays the "master instance" information about the state of the cluster.

+**Exercise**

-Exercise: Check the cluster state and try to collect the information using `gpstate` or `gp_segment_configuration`.
+Check the cluster state and try to collect the information using `gpstate` or `gp_segment_configuration`.

 ## 7. How CBDB segment mirroring works